jsweb/packs/README.md

             "jquery.js": "https://code.jquery.com/jquery-3.2.1.slim.min.js",
             "animate.css": "https://raw.githubusercontent.com/daneden/animate.css/master/animate.min.css"
         }
     }
 }
 ```

 Then, just run `snipacks` CLI command!

-Key-value pairs within sections represent file-source, so key is the filename where asset will be saved and value is the source to fetch.
+Key-value pairs within sections represent file-source, so key is the filename where the asset will be saved and value is the source to fetch.

 ## Result